rsksmart/rif-identity-docs/ssi/applications/issuer-app.markdown

 ## Issuer App

 The Issuer App is a React application that handles the back office tasks of issuing and rejecting credential requests.
-It is built to be connected to any Request Credential Service Server and login happens with a username and password.
+It is built to be connected to any Request Credential Service Server (that is API compatible with [RIF Identity issuer service](/ssi/services)), and login happens with a username and password.

 ### Features

+- Login using HTTP Basic Auth with username and password
+- View list of received credential requests and request content
 - Issue and Deny Verifiable Credentials

 ### Screenshots